跳至主要内容

 Every company experiences a PR crisis.
 It's what you do afterward that determines the effect on your business.

-作者 Kevin Payne
+作者: Kevin Payne

-上次更新日期 March 13, 2022
+上次更新日期: March 13, 2022

 Experiencing a PR faux pas is inevitable no matter how hard you try to avoid it for your brand.
 The risk of making an embarrassing mistake is all the more heightened because customers are constantly engaged with your brand through digital channels.
 A small mistake can be overblown and become viral on the web within an hour.